METALS-London copper treads water with China on holiday

 LONDON European shares slid in thin trade on Friday as shares in energy firms and banks dropped, ending a lackluster week relatively little changed.

-"With underlying activity in China generally steady and sectors like wires and cables picking up anecdotally, we see scope for a potential tightening of the physical market towards summer," Bank of America Merrill Lynch said in a report.

-"There are early signs that the easing in (scrap) availability has started to subside, another reason we maintain our mid-year copper price target of $6,600/t ($3/lb)."

-* LME COPPER: London Metal Exchange copper edged down by 0.1 percent to $5,750 a tonne at 0540 GMT, after a 1.5 percent loss the previous session.
-Prices earlier slipped to their lowest since March 27 at $5,740, having on Monday broken below their 100-day moving average at $5,785.
+* LME COPPER: London Metal Exchange copper was trading flat at $5,752 a tonne by 0206 GMT, after 1.5-percent losses the previous session.
+Prices earlier slipped to their lowest since March 27 at $5,747.50, having on Monday broken below their 100-day moving average at $5,785.

 * SHFE COPPER: The Shanghai Futures Exchange was closed for a public holiday.